 9A hair also has a healthy shaft, indicating that the hair in the bundles you receive is all long and strong.
 Expect less tangles and easy maintenance with 9A hair.

 10A Hair Grade

 Regarding quality, 10A hair is the most expensive yet the highest quality virgin, unprocessed hair on the market.
 This hair is the thickest and fullest, with the healthiest shaft all the way to the ends of the hair.
 The hair in each packet is long and hand-selected, so all hair is the same length.

 Without color processing, 10A hair can last up to 3 years.
 If you want to purchase 10A hair, expect minimal maintenance and hair that is difficult to mat or tangle up.

 While the grade of hair certainly matters, all hair from 6A and beyond is of fairly decent quality and will ensure that your weave, wig, or extensions look fantastic.
-Think about the color you desire, the texture that you crave, and the budget that you’re working with before making your final decision.
+Think about the color you desire, the texture you crave, and the budget you’re working with before making your final decision.